-Base salary and annual bonuses
+Base salary

-We review salary ranges and individual salaries for our executive officers on an annual basis.
+Annually we review salary ranges and individual salaries for our executive officers.
 We establish the base salary for each executive officer based on consideration of median pay levels in the market and internal factors, such as the individual's performance and experience, and the pay of others on the executive team.

 The base salaries paid to our named executive officers are set forth below in the Summary Compensation Table.
 For the fiscal year ended December 31, 2008, base cash compensation to our named executive officers was approximately \$1,120,600, with our CEO receiving approximately \$333,000 of that amount.
-As discussed above, our compensation committee determines base salaries for each named executive officer after a review of published survey data, which provides us with a general understanding of the reasonableness and competitiveness of compensation for our named executive officers.
 We believe that the base salary paid to our executive officers during 2008 achieves our executive compensation objectives, compares favorably to market pay levels and is within our target of providing a base salary at the market median.